MARCspec/MARCspec/marc-spec.md

 ## What is a MARCspec?

 Machine-Readable Cataloguing (MARC) is a document based key-value exchange format for bibliographic data.
 The data of a MARC record consists of fields, subfields and its contents.
-There are three kinds of MARC fields: the *leader*, the control field and data field.
-The data content in the *leader* and in the control fields can be accessed through its character position or character position range.
-Only data fields are divided into subfields.
-Subfields can also be contextualized through indicators.
-There is an indicator 1 and an indicator 2 for all data fields, both are optional.
+There are three kinds of MARC fields: the *leader*, the *control field* and *data field*.
+The *data content* in the *leader* and in the *control fields* can be accessed through its *character position or range*.
+Only *data fields* are divided into *subfields*. *Subfields* can also be contextualized through *indicators*.
+There is an *indicator 1* and an *indicator 2* for all *data fields*, both are optional.
 See [MARC 21 Principles] for a deeper explanation of the MARC 21 format.

 A **MARCspec** is a reference to the content data in a MARC record defined through the *fields*, *character positions*, *subfields* and *indicators*.
 The *data elements* of the MARC record being referenced may be represented through a *set of data*, having zero to n *data elements*.
 Neither MARCspec defines the form of this *set of data*, nor the encoding of the referenced *data content*.